hopeswright-png/bank-customer-churn-analysis/README.md

 - Customers utilizing products 3 and 4 are more likely to churn
 - Non-active customers are churning more frequently than active customers

+**Recommendations:**
+- Investigate and survey female customers aged 45-64 to understand why they are churning more frequently
+- Advertise to potential customers with higher credit scores
+- Offer incentives for German customers to continue services
+- Research into what is lacking in products 3 and 4 and why these are potentially causing more churn
+- Conduct target marketing to non-active customers to promote them to active customers

 ## Tools Used
 - Python (pandas, matplotlib, seaborn)
 - Jupyter Notebook